top of page

 Lectures & Webinars

-Holding 30+ events a year in Russian and English on democracy, society, and politics with leading speakers — attended by 600+ people, both online and offline.
+Holding 30+ events a year in Russian and English on democracy and society with leading speakers — attended by 600+ people, both online and offline.

 Civic Engagement